twomice/com.joineryhq.fpptatweaks/README.md

   * New Relationship Profile: Select an existing CiviCRM profile for use in requesting creation of a new organization/individual relationship.
   * New Relationship Tag: Select an existing tag to be applie to individual contacts for whom a new organization/individual relationship has been requested.
 * Provide a "Request End Relationship" form for requesting removal of an existing organization/individual relationship.
-* On the CiviCRM user dashboard (https://drupal.example.org/civicrm/user), under the "Your Contacts / Organizations" section:
+* On the CiviCRM user dashboard (https://drupal.example.org/civicrm/user):
+  * Under the "Your Contacts / Organizations" section:
 	* Replace all clickable links with equivalent non-clickable plain text in the "Relationship" column and the (unlabeled) Contact Name column.
 	* Replace the "Disable" link in the (unlabeled) Actions column with a "Remove" link which points to the "Request End Relationship" form.
+  * Under the "Your Contribution(s)" section:
+    * Replace "Financial Type" with "Source"
 * Provide a new participant listing type: "Name and Organization".
 * Add Invoice Number column in event and contribution search.
 * Remove default values for 'status' field in search criteria on Find Contributions.